jsous/starter-academic/content/publication/npjQuantumMater2020/index.md

 abstract:

 # Summary.
 An optional shortened abstract.
-summary: This work details a physical implementation of fracton quasiparticles, which possess unusual immobility constraints, in hole-doped antiferromagnets.
+summary: Frustrated fractons: Fractons, a new type of quasiparticles, have attracted attention due to their unusual mobility constraints.
+But, where can we find fractons in the lab?
+We show that frustration of the background due to hole motion in hole-doped antiferromagnets produces fractonic quasiparticles.

 tags: []